 The year 2017 comes to an end and this is the time for me to travel home to Germany for Christmas.
 Thankfully this year I could get some more days off for the holidays and this time I wanted to use them for some winter sports activities.

 The plan was to explore the mountains of Switzerland and Austria.
 For the last couple of years, I have hardly been snowboarding in Europe due to the snowless winters.
 So I packed my bags taking along my snowboard clothes.
 Once landed in Zurich my friend picked me up from the airport and we headed directly to Flum’s mountains.
 A great skiing place in Switzerland easily reachable within one and a half hours from the airport.
+We also found some other great things to do in Grindelwald.
 Driving out of the city the snowfall welcomed us all the way to the mountains.
 After a warming cup of coffee, the sky brightened up a little and provided us with great conditions for snowboarding.
 Due to the weekend, the slopes were full with skiers, snowboarders, and ongoing family contests.

 Nevertheless, the ski and snowboard rentals are prepared for the rush and the equipment rental was hassle free.
 Prices in Switzerland are quite high and for longer stays it is recommendable to bring along your own equipment or even buy it.
 Also, the ski passes for the lifts are expensive.
 Many hotels are offering packages including the same which should always be checked for upon booking.
 After a few runs the weather turned into a snow flurry which made the visibility very low and we decided to spend the rest of the day in the Thermal Baths Tamina of Bad Ragaz.
 A great place to warm up after a day on the slopes and to relax your muscles.
 Sitting in a heated outdoor pool it is just an incredible feeling to enjoy the snowfall at the same time.